Cookie Control Icon

 What information do we collect and why?

 The Pioneer Group will only collect the personal data we need from you to deliver our services.
 The type of information we collect from you depends on our relationship with you.
-We will have different data for people who rent homes from us, then those who use our community investment services.
+We will have different data for people who rent homes from us, than those who use our community regeneration services and community focused services.

-We collect information about you when you make an application with us or a referral is made by you for one of our services.
+We collect information about you when you make an application with us or you access one of our community regeneration services.
 We also collect information when you voluntarily complete customer surveys, provide feedback or through general correspondence.
 Further information may be collected during the course of a tenancy, for example photographs of properties when assessing repairs requests, or if your personal circumstances change.

 The table below sets out the type of information we collect, the purpose of collecting this data and the legal basis for doing so: